G7 sets common cyber-security guidelines for financial sector

 "If we get this right we will drive a common lexicon," said the official, who asked not to be named.

-Governments are also supposed to notify one another about joint threats and cooperate to contain computer system breaches, while firms are encouraged to share information and ask for help when they need it.
+Governments are also supposed to notify one another about joint threats and cooperate to contain computer system breaches.

 "Maintaining trust and confidence in the financial sector significantly improves when entities and public authorities have the ability to mutually assist each other," according to the guidelines.